MelanieWinter/simon/README.md

 - Adding different modes for difficulty
 - Having the high scores be server based, rather than local
 - Implement better accessibility functionality
-- Make the layoug more responsive for small screens
+- Make the layout more responsive for small screens